RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 ## Beyond Deno Core Assertions

 If you want more than the Deno standard assertions module has to offer I have begun work on an assertion library called [explicitly](https://deno.land/x/explicitly).
 The library extends the standard Deno assertions with a collection of simple but explicit assertions.
-These assertions are geared towards developers who wish to write clear and concise unit tests in Deno.
+These assertions are geared towards developers who wish to write clear and precise unit tests in Deno.

 - `assertTrue(actual: unknown): void`
 - `assertFalse(actual: unknown): void`